-(c) If Mess Dress cannot be properly fitted by the tailor by date of joining, full evening dress must be worn until Mess Dress is provided.
+(c) If Mess Dress cannot be properly fitted by the tailor by date of joining.
+Dinner Jackets may be worn for a period not exceeding two months.

 (d) To be provided on completion of Theoretical Military Course.

 (e) To be provided on embarkation, if required.